dojo/framework/docs/en/creating-widgets/supplemental.md

     -   In the `MyEncapsulatedStateWidget` example, this could be done in the 'Change State' button's `onclick` handler.
 2. Annotating any relevant fields with the `@watch()` decorator (from the `@dojo/framework/widget-core/decorators/watch` module).
 When `@watch`ed fields are modified, `this.invalidate()` will implicitly be called - this can be useful for state fields that always need to trigger a re-render when updated.

-Note that calling `this.invalidate()` won't immediately re-render the widget - instead it acts as a notification to Dojo that the widget has been dirtied and should be updated and re-rendered in the next available render cycle.
+Note that calling `this.invalidate()` won't immediately re-render the widget - instead it acts as a notification to Dojo that the widget has been dirtied, so should be updated and re-rendered in the next available render cycle.
 This means invalidating a widget multiple times within the same render frame won't have any negative impact on application performance.

 The following is an updated `MyEncapsulatedStateWidget` example that will correctly update its output when its state is changed.
-Here, both `myState` and `counter` are updated as part of the same application logic operation, so `@watch()` could be added to either or both of the fields, with the same net effect and the same application performance profile in all cases:
+Here, both `myState` and `counter` are updated as part of the same application logic operation, so `@watch()` could be added to either or both of the fields, with the same net effect and performance profile in all cases:

 > src/widgets/MyEncapsulatedStateWidget.tsx